Historic Jordan Springs

 Image Source: Historic Jordan Springs

-Before the third hotel (made of limestone and brick) was constructed in 1893, its sisters enjoyed a period of heightened popularity after the Civil War finally ended.
-Notable guests5 include Robert E. Lee, General Stonewall Jackson, and President Theodore Roosevelt.
-But by the 1900s, The Jordan Family Resort Hotels began to decline, with functions ultimately ceasing in 1916.
-It wasn’t until 1942 that the property functioned profitably again as a hotel.
-W.H.M.
-Stover managed to draw in some tourists by offering them more recreational activities, such as camping, baseball, and swimming.
+Before the third hotel was constructed in 1893, its sisters enjoyed a period of heightened popularity after the Civil War finally ended.
+Notable guests include Robert E. Lee, General Stonewall Jackson, and President Theodore Roosevelt.
+But by the 1900s, The Jordan Family Resort Hotels began to decline, functions ceasing in 1916.

 The Aitkens of course cherish Historic Jordan Springs’ mystical past.
 At the center’s museum, located on the lower level, various artifacts remind visitors of the springs’ magical healing powers.
+The first and third hotel structures of the 48,000 square ft. facility is used today as a technology conference and training center ,as well as an all-inclusive event and cultural center.
+Indeed, just as the Catawba Indians found Jordan Springs to be an ideal meeting place, so do modern tourists.

 Image Source: Historic Jordan Springs